NSW Family Sunday Drive: We're Off To Bowral

 Just a pleasant 1-hour and 35-minute drive from Sydney, Bowral is the largest town in the Southern Highlands and makes for the perfect little weekend getaway.
 Pack the whole family into the car, leave the screens at home, and enjoy quality family bonding time whilst exploring this gorgeous, sophisticated and historic village.

 Bowral comes to life in September when the annual Tulip Time festival paints the town in a rainbow of colours.
 It is no doubt one of the best times to visit Bowral- this popular festival showcases over 75,000 tulips planted in the stunning Corbett Gardens.
 As well as the gorgeous floral displays, there will be live entertainment, a street parade, face-painting for the kids, puppet shows, balloon magic, and even an outdoor cinema.
-The 2018 festival runs from Tuesday 18 September to Monday 01 October.
-More information, here.
+The 2019 festival runs from 24 September to 7 October.

 The Bradman Museum at the International Cricket Hall Of Fame in Bowral is an exciting destination for cricket-loving families young and old.
-This is a cutting-edge museum featuring touch-screens, game-day memorabilia, and five huge video screens, with a particular focus on the legend that is Donald Bradman.
-More information here.
+This is a cutting-edge museum featuring touch screens, game-day memorabilia, and five huge video screens, with a particular focus on the legend that is Donald Bradman.